 - This book could act as a self-esteem builder for small children feeling alienated from their peers due to their differences, whatever those may be (Not just color).

-- The illustrations are beautiful and endearing just like the author’s other books and the language is easy, but not overtly so, introducing beginning readers to many new words.
+- The illustrations are beautiful and endearing just like the author’s other books and the language are easy, but not overly so, introducing beginning readers to many new words.

 - Love the way the author establishes the protagonist – Kimberly’s sameness with all children, despite her different outward appearance.

 - The use of the ice cream flavors to explain the concept of diversity to small children is endearing and easy to grasp for young children.

 - “Sweetness, goodness, and kindness, are better seen when we practice color blindness.” is my favorite quote from the book.